solana-developers/solana-cookbook/docs/th/references/local-development.md

 ## Connecting to Environments

-When you are working on Solana development, you will need to connect to a specific RPC API endpoint.
+When you are working บน Solana development, you will need to connect to a specific RPC API endpoint.
 Solana has 3 public development
 environments:
 - mainnet-beta https://api.mainnet-beta.solana.com